RemcoKuijpers/NFC_attendance_tracking/README.md

 # NFC_attendance_tracking
 Attendance tracking by using NFC tags and a NFC card reader with a Raspberry Pi.
+In this [README](https://github.com/RemcoKuijpers/NFC_attendance_tracking/blob/master/README.md) is explained how to get the project up and running.
+If you want know more about how the project works, you can check out the wiki. (the wiki is still in the making)

 ## Getting started
 In this chapter is explained how to get the project up and running